TULiberalArts/Creative-Writing/pages/student-life.md

 # custom variables
 sidebar: false
 ---
 The Creative Writing MFA program encourages its students to get outside the classroom and find their inspiration everywhere they can.
-Students can work as editors and manuscript readers for our online literary journal, [_TINGE_ Magazine](#tinge-magazine), join the Graduate English Association, become a recipient of a [creative writing scholarship](#creative-writing-scholarships) or attend a number of [Philadelphia reading series](#local-philadelphia-reading-series).
+Students can work as editors and manuscript readers for our online literary journal, [_TINGE_ Magazine](#tinge-magazine), join the [Graduate English Association](#graduate-english-association), become a recipient of a [creative writing scholarship](#creative-writing-scholarships) or attend a number of [Philadelphia reading series](#local-philadelphia-reading-series).

-## _Tinge_ Magazine
+## _TINGE_ Magazine
 [_TINGE_ Magazine](http://www.tingemagazine.org/), Temple University’s online literary journal, is usually published twice a year, in the spring (May) and in the fall (December).
 The journal is edited by the graduate students of Temple’s MFA Program in Creative Writing and has an open submission policy.

 ## Graduate English Association